 Celtic draw upon a deep well of support throughout the island of Ireland.

-The Association of Irish Celtic Supporters Clubs (AICSC) lists 44 different official supporters clubs on its directory and there are plenty of unofficial groupings dotted throughout the island too.
+The Association of Irish Celtic Supporters Clubs (AICSC) lists over 40 different official supporters clubs on its directory and there are plenty of unofficial groupings dotted throughout the island too.